melange33/Data-Cleaning-Project/README.md

 The raw data was in the form as follows:

-activity_labels.txt-Labels of activities (6 X 2)-Activity Labes
+activity_labels.txt-Labels of activities (6 X 2)-Activity Labels

 features.txt (561 X 2)-List of variables obtained in the study